ssr-tools/template-with-fastify/README.md

 Hi!
 This is a really simple project.
 It shows the usage of [ssr-tools](https://github.com/ssr-tools/ssr-tools) combined with [fastify](https://github.com/fastify/fastify).

-You can see live demo on: https://ssr-t-twf.herokuapp.com/
+You can see a live demo at: https://ssr-t-twf.herokuapp.com/

 # Getting started